csut017/CrowdMarkLoad/README.md

 The file must be called **questions.csv** and stored in **C:\Temp\CrowdMarkLoad**. (*TODO: make this a configuration setting in future.*)

+## Related Projects

+The [PdfSplitter](https://github.com/csut017/PdfSplitter) project provides a command-line utility for splitting a PDF file into smaller PDF files based on bookmarks in the PDF.
+The outputs from this tool are designed as inputs for the UiPath process in this project.

 ## Troubleshooting

 TODO